 L- water/ leave in ( can be liquid or creamy)

 O- Sealing oil or sealing product

 * After moisturizing on wash days, I apply styler/gel of choice (optional)

-If want to set my hair on damp or mostly dry hair: I would pre dry my hair under the dryer for 10- 20 minutes to get my hair to the desired dryness before setting it in twists etc.
+If want to set my hair on damp or mostly dry hair: I would pre dry my hair under the dryer for 10- 20 minutes or use a blowdryer to get my hair to the desired dryness before setting it in twists etc.

-If I wash my hair during the day: I'll sit under the dryer (cool/warm setting) or air dry.
+If I wash my hair during the day: I'll use a blowdryer with a diffuser, sit under the dryer (cool/warm setting), or air dry.